georgetown-cset/weak-labeling-experiments/README.md

 ```

 ## Conclusion
 This project was an experimental project through which we explored the potential use cases and limitations of Snorkel.
-There are plans to continue exploring weak-labeling as a tool for CSET projects in the future, and this project would serve as an initial pilot to those future ventures.
+There are plans to continue exploring weak-labeling as a tool for CSET projects in the future, and this project served as an initial pilot to those future ventures.

 ## Contributors
 Intern: [Collins Nji](https://github.com/collinsnji)